-A similar enterprise deprived the emperor of the important post of Magdeburgh, which had preserved its attachment to its former administrator, and had resisted the attempts even of Wallenstein to introduce an imperial garrison.
-Before the Swedish invasion, Christian William, the ex-administrator, had repaired to Sweden, and obtained from Gustavus Adolphus a sum of money, and promises of He returned in disguise to Magdeburgh, and found little difficulty in rousing the people, and inducing the magistrates to enter into a formal treaty with Gustavus, soon after his landing in Pomerania.
+ant post of Magdeburgh, which had preserved its attachment to its former administrator, and had resisted the attempts even of Wallenstein to introduce an imperial garrison.
+Before the Swedish invasion, Christian William, the ex-administrator, had repaired to Sweden, and obtained from Gustavus Adolphus a sum of money, and promises of support.
+He returned in disguise to Magdeburgh, and found little difficulty in rousing the people, and inducing the magistrates to enter into a formal treaty with Gustavus, soon after his landing in Pomerania.
 He obtained the command of a force raised by the magistrates, and drove the imperialists from various posts in the neighbourhood of the town.
-His troops increasing by new levies, and being assisted by the skill of the Swedish general Falkenberg, who had been sent by Gustavus, he prosecuted his advantages, and for several months maintained with success a petty warfare against the imperialists.
+His troops increasing by new levies, and being assisted by the skill of the Swedish general Falkenberg, who had been sent by Gustavus, he prosecuted his advan • Alluding to the imperial eagles.